imiled/DL_Tools_For_Finance/README.md

 the testing and training time serie dataset are shuffled by the date of reference with a split number of 0.8

-NB:
+Please note that:
-1. we can increase the dataset taking into account the stock evolution or other indices
+1. We can increase the dataset taking into account the evolution very liquid stocks or other indices as long as we have very high the liquidity and number of participants
-2. The calulation of the dataset can take more than 6 hours of calulation as the code is not optimized so far
+2. The calculation of the dataset can take more than 6 hours of calulation as the code is not optimized so far, we can quickly implement parallel computing and rapid image setup instead of going through for this task an

 ## Loading training datas
 execute: python3 step2_loadingtrainingdatas.py